jgbotello/Web-Science/HW5-Graph Partitioning/Report.md

 * If you load a new file containing the split upon button press, this EC is worth 2 points.
 * If you modify the nodes and edges using D3 (without loading a new file), this EC is worth 4 points.
 * If you use D3 transitions to move the nodes and edges to their new locations, this EC is worth 6 points.

-## Submission

-You should be working in the private GitHub repo that I created for you in the [odu-cs432-websci organization](https://github.com/odu-cs432-websci/) (your repo URL should look something like https<nolink>://github.com/odu-cs432-websci/spr24-*username*/).

-If you are working locally, make sure that you have committed and pushed your local repo, including `HW5-report.md` and any images you reference, to GitHub.

-Submit the URL of your report (*not the URL of your repo*) in Canvas under HW5.
-This should be something like
-https<nolink>://github.com/odu-cs432-websci/spr24-*username*/blob/main/HW5-report.md

-*If you make changes to your report after submitting in Canvas, I will use the last commit time in your repo as your assignment submission time.*